strimzi/proposals/044-kraft-liveness-readiness.md

 for proc in $(ls -1 /proc/ | grep [0-9]); do echo "$(ls -lh /proc/$proc/exe 2>/dev/null || true)" | grep -q java; done
 ```
 This is preferable over using a tool like `ps` (`ps aux | grep -v grep | grep java`) since it does not require a change to the tools added to the container image.
-In future this could be replaced with a call to an endpoint, since other proposals discuss adding endpoints for example to expose metrics.
+In future this could be replaced with a call to an endpoint, since other proposals discuss adding endpoints, for example, to expose metrics.

 To check that the server is listening on a particular port we will use `netstat`, e.g.:
 ```shell